Using Brouwer's fixed point theorem: Evasiveness

 \subsection{Complexity of graph properties}

-\begin{Definition} [Graph properties] For this we consider graphs on a fixed vertex set $V=[n]$.
+\begin{Definition} [Graph properties] Here we consider graphs on a fixed vertex set $V=[n]$.
 Loops and multiple edges are excluded.
-Thus any graph $G=(V,A)$ is determined by its edge set~$A$, which is a subset of the set $E={n\choose2}$ of ``potential edges.''
+Thus any graph $G=(V,A)$ is determined by its edge set~$A$, which is a subset of the set $E=\binom{n}{2}$ of ``potential edges.''

 We identify a \emph{property} $\PP$ of graphs with the family of graphs that have the property~$\PP$, and thus with the set family $\FF(\PP)\sse 2^E$ given by

 Furthermore, we will consider only graph properties that are isomorphism invariant; that is, properties of abstract graphs that are preserved under renumbering the vertices.